What to do when df and du report different usage.

 You can view all open files on a system with the

-lsof command, including deleted files that live in memory and are in use by a process (for example an old configuration file).
-For instance:
+lsof command, including deleted files that live in memory and are in use by a process (possibly an old configuration file).

 sudo lsof | less will show you all of the open files on your system.
 It will look something like this.
 (I'm only grabbing the first 3 lines for brevity).